Business name, trading names & legal names

 You don't have to register for a legal name for your business.

-For certain types of businesses, your legal name will be a name that you've registered (e.g. for a company, the company name you registered with ASIC), but you don't need to specifically register for a legal name.
+For certain types of businesses, your legal name will be a name that you've registered (e.g. for a company, the company name you registered with the Australian Securities & Investments Commission (ASIC)), but you don't need to specifically register for a legal name.

 Do I need to register my business name?

-If you want your business to trade under a name that is different from your legal name, then you’ll have to register a business name with the Australian Securities and Investments Commission (ASIC).
+If you want your business to trade under a name that is different from your legal name, then you’ll have to register a business name with the ASIC using the Business Registration Service.

 Here are some examples of when you should register your business name: